starhel/dataslots/README.md

 If you prefer using the newest `dataclasses.dataclass` interface you can use `dataslots.dataclass` wrapper to provide a consistent interface regardless of the python version.

-Notice: Wrapper always uses `dataslots` to make all additional features available.
+Notice: Wrapper always uses `dataslots` to make all additional features available and `slots=True` is obligatory.

 _Added in 1.2.0_